 If you wear a pair that are not suitable for your feet, this could lead to blistered feet, or even worse, injury.

-My advice is to seek professional help from a specialist running shop when choosing a pair of trainers for your half marathon.
+Seek professional help from a specialist running shop when choosing a pair of trainers for your half marathon.

 They’ll be able to help you pick a trainer based on your gait, foot type and the type of race you’re about to run.
-The trainers you wear when you go to the gym, for example, will probably not be suitable on race day.

 - How long have you been running?